dustinpfister/examples-electronjs/proto/electronjs-example-geometry-position/README.md

 # electionjs-example-geometry-position

-What I want to at least start here is an electionjs project where I can create buffer geometry objects to be used in threejs projects.
-The first and foremost thing with this is to just work out a position attribute, so then this project will do just that, and that alone as the whole thing will be to involved.
-If this project does work out okay there is starting to take the next steps with this, but less is very much more, and I do not care at all to create something to complex for this.
+What I want to at least start here is an application that I can use to create JSON data that follows the format used by the THREE.ObjectLoader class.
+There is a whole lot that will come up when making this kind of project, but the first and format thing as I see it is to work out ways to create, and mutate the position attribute of a buffer geometry object.